vanHeemstraSystems/percona/300/200/400/100/README.md

 **Important**
 The Private Network of your cluster can not be detached, and the cluster can not be moved to another Private Network after creation.

 6. Click **Configure pool**.

-7. Click **Next**.
 The second page of the Kapsule cluster creation wizard displays.

-8. This page concerns the settings for your cluster’s pool.
+7. This page concerns the settings for your cluster’s pool.
 Enter the following information:

 - The **Availability Zone** in which all your pool’s nodes will be created.
+We choose: **Amsterdam 1** as it is closest to us.
 - The **node type** you require.
+We choose: **Cost-Optimized**, with **PRO2-XXS (2 vCPUs)** as this matches the minimum requirements of Percona (2 vCPUs) at the lowest of cost at Euro 0.055/hour (excl.tax), 8 GB memory, Block Storage, 350 Mbps Bandwidth.
 - The configuration for your **node options**, including the number of nodes and whether to enable autoscale.
 You can also choose whether to enable autoheal and whether to link the cluster to a placement group.
 Alternatively, you can leave these options at default values. **IMPORTANT**: To run a 3-node pxc cluster, you will need at least a 3-node cluster with 2vCPUs available.
 The database will not be created if you attempt to create a database cluster in a Kubernetes cluster without sufficient resources.

 8. Click **Create cluster**.
 Your cluster is being deployed.
 Once the cluster is ready, it appears in the clusters list.